 If your child is registered with your Local Authority as home educated and will be in school year 10 or 11 in September, you can apply for a place on our course.
-Applications open at the beginning of November and close on 15th May each year for the following September.
-Applications submitted outside of this time will not be considered.
+Applications open at the beginning of November and close on 23rd February each year for the following September.
+Applications received after this time will be added to a waiting list.

-All home educated students accessing the provision have full access to the College facilities including the Learning Resource Centre (LRC), catering outlets, Positive Intervention support, access to the maths and English Hub, and a personal tutor.
+All home educated students accessing the provision have full access to the College facilities including the Learning Resource Centre (LRC), catering outlets, Safeguarding & Wellbeing support, access to the maths and English Hub, and a personal tutor.
 Parent evenings are held across the academic year where tutors are available to discuss your child’s progress in their chosen courses.